Have you signed up to drive for Uber yet? Click here to sign up to drive for Uber

 Uber does not do a very good job of providing feedback about your rating, but more often than not, a low rating has something to do with poor navigation skills.
 New drivers are given some slack on their rating, but it’s best to tackle this problem before your rating starts to drop.

-I also recommend that drivers take rides as a passenger so they can experience the app from the customer’s point of view, and we also have ample resources available here if you’d like to educate yourself.
+I also recommend that drivers take rides as a passenger so they can experience the app from the customer’s point of view, and you can also go here to learn what my number one piece of advice is for new drivers.

 Remember, these are all real situations where drivers have been deactivated by Uber, and they’ve subsequently contacted me about it.